thomas-hoger/CTD-5G/src/benign/README.md

 To simulate this, we simply launch `ping` requests from the UE to the data network (DN), using the dedicated interface tied to a randomly selected **PDU session**.
 By routing traffic through this interface, the packets are automatically encapsulated in GTP-U headers before leaving the UE.

-The same logic is used for generating uplink traffic.
 You can find the implementation in [`src/utils/ueransim/session.py`](src/utils/ueransim/session.py).